thegetty/quire-docs/content/documentation/page-content.md

 ## Use Shortcodes to Add Features

-Quire adds a number of specialty shortcodes which extend the functionality and possibilities of plain Markdown.
+Quire adds a number of specialty {{< q-def "shortcodes" >}} which extend the functionality and possibilities of plain Markdown.
 While {{< q-def "Hugo" >}} has a number of built-in shortcodes, which can also work in Quire, Quire-specific shortcodes always start with a `q`.

 Shortcodes are always formatted with a combination of curly brackets and angle brackets with the name of the shortcode inside (`{{</* q-shortcode */>}}`) and often with some additional information in quotes.
 The example below inserts a figure in your document, matching a corresponding `id` with figure information stored in the publication’s `figures.yml` file.